 In some deadlift stances, you might slip wearing the wrong shoe.
 This happens in deadlift stances like the sumo deadlift stance, which can cause adductor strains.
-I’ve also seen sumo deadlifters have their feet slip as they’re returning the barbell to the floor and they crush their foot.
+I’ve also seen sumo deadlifters have their feet slip as they return the barbell to the floor and crush their feet.

-This happens when you wear a shoe while deadlifting that has a raised heel.
-In this case, you’re pulling extra range of motion, making it much harder to achieve a lockout.
+This happens when you wear a shoe with a raised heel while deadlifting.
+In this case, you’re pulling an extra range of motion, making it much harder to achieve a lockout.

-If you’re wearing a heeled shoe, your center of gravity is altered in a way that makes your hips start at a higher position.
+If you’re wearing a shoe with a raised heel, your center of gravity is altered to make your hips start at a higher position.

-In addition to losing your balance, this will place more emphasis on your low/mid-back versus legs.
+In addition to losing your balance, this will emphasize your low/mid-back versus your legs.

-What Should You Look for in a Deadlift Shoe?
+Features to Look for in a Deadlift Shoe

-Now that you know the problem with regular and heeled shoes, it’s time to learn about the things that qualify a shoe to be a good one for deadlifts.
+Now that you know the problem with regular and heeled shoes, it’s time to learn about what qualifies a shoe as a good one for deadlifts.
 Let’s have a look at the important aspects you should look for.

 Hard Outsole Material

-The material that goes into making the outsole is among the most important things to care about, as it has an impact on many of the following aspects.
+The material that goes into making the outsole is among the most important things to care about, as it impacts many of the following aspects.

 Many materials are fit for making soles for shoes.
-However, not all of them are ideal for deadlift shoes.
+However, only some of them are ideal for deadlift shoes.
 For example, rubber, polyurethane, and wood are among the best materials for a deadlift shoe sole.

 These materials are hard enough and provide your feet with the required support and stability.
 On the other hand, you should avoid lightweight materials that don’t provide much support.
 This includes materials like Ethylene-vinyl acetate (EVA) and foam.

 Different materials also have different levels between rigidity and flexibility.
-As long as your shoes’ outsoles are hard enough to support you, you’re good to go.
+You're good to go as long as your shoes’ outsoles are hard enough to support you.

-As a rule of thumb, hard plastic and wood have the highest levels of rigidity and compression resistance.
+As a rule of thumb, hard plastic and wood have the highest rigidity and compression resistance levels.
 However, they might be a bit rough on your feet.

-Yet, you should avoid the ultra-flexible rubber, as it might not be able to support your feet properly.
-That’s why you need to find the ideal balance between flexibility and rigidity according to your liking.
+Yet, you should avoid the ultra-flexible rubber, as it might need help properly supporting your feet.
+That’s why you must find the ideal balance between flexibility and rigidity according to your liking.

 While you might think that sole thickness contributes to the level of support it offers, you shouldn’t forget that thicker soles mean higher elevations.